Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Every defeat, every heartbreak every loss, contains its own seed, its own lesson on how to improve your performance the next time.
+> Never allow a person to tell you no who doesn't have the power to say yes.

 <!-- QUOTE_END -->